samitbasu/surfer-project-rhdl/README.md

 to install the native version.

 The primary way to install surfer to build it from source which should work on Linux, Mac and Windows.
-For convenience we also provide a pre-built Linux binary.
+For convenience we also provide pre-built Linux and Windows binaries.

 ### Compiling from source